-Province/territory Data limitation Newfoundland and Labrador In 2016, the Association of Registered Nurses of Newfoundland and Labrador (ARNNL) implemented a new identifier in its annual submission to CIHI, limiting the ability to analyze the flow of nurses in and out of Newfoundland and Labrador.
+Province/territory Data limitation Newfoundland In 2016, the Association of Registered Nurses of Newfoundland and Labrador and Labrador (ARNNL) implemented a new identifier in its annual submission to CIHI, limiting the ability to analyze the flow of nurses in and out of Newfoundland and Labrador.
 For 2016, ARNNL submitted aggregate counts for inflow/outflow/renewal and inflow/outflow/renewal by Age Group.
 These counts included both NPs and RNs.
 Therefore, 2016 RN inflow/renewal counts and 2015 RN outflow counts also include NPs.
 Additionally, these counts include secondary registrations, which are usually excluded.
 Comparisons should be made with caution due to this over-coverage.
+In 2022, the ARNNL did not put out a call for non-practising RNs to return to practice.
 Prince Edward Island The 2021 RN supply data for P.E.I. does not include return-to-practice data.
 New Brunswick The Supply and Workforce of RNs in New Brunswick decreased between 2015 and 2016.
 According to the Nurses Association of New Brunswick (NANB), the fluctuation is due to an increase in outflow and a decrease in initial registrations.